redBorder/redborder-documentation/docs/proxy/platform_configurations/ch1_proxy_installation.md

 ## Installation Process

-The first step to start monitoring your network with RedBorder is to obtain the latest official RedBorder packages for Rocky Linux 9, available at [repo.redborder.com](https://repo.redborder.com).
+The first step to start monitoring your network with Redborder is to obtain the latest official Redborder packages for Rocky Linux 9, available at [repo.redborder.com](https://repo.redborder.com).

 ## Installing the RPM